Keisuke (Chris) Nagao, M.D., Ph.D.

 Cutaneous Leukocyte Biology Section

-Dr. Nagao joined the Department of Dermatology at Keio University School of Medicine in 1994, where he completed his residency.
+Keisuke (Chris) Nagao, M.D., Ph.D., joined the Department of Dermatology at Keio University School of Medicine in 1994, where he completed his residency.
 He also rotated Plastic and Reconstructive Surgery at Keio University and Anesthesiology at Tokyo Dental Collage.
-He subsequently worked at two Keio-affiliated hospitals, each in Department of Plastic & Reconstructive Surgery and Department of Dermatology.
-He then returned to Keio University and served as junior clinical faculty in the Department of Dermatology while conducting his Ph.D. program.
-During 2005-2008, Dr. Nagao conducted his postdoctoral research on skin dendritic cells in the lab of Dr. Mark Udey, M.D. in the Dermatology Branch, National Cancer Institute, NIH.
-In 2008, Dr. Nagao returned to Japan and initiated his independent research program at Keio University where he served as a faculty member for 6 years.
+He subsequently worked at two Keio-affiliated hospitals, each in the Department of Plastic & Reconstructive Surgery and Department of Dermatology.
+Dr. Nagao then returned to Keio University and served as junior clinical faculty in the Department of Dermatology while conducting his Ph.D. program.
+During 2005-2008, He conducted his postdoctoral research on skin dendritic cells in the lab of Dr. Mark Udey, M.D. in the Dermatology Branch, National Cancer Institute, NIH.
+In 2008, he returned to Japan and initiated his independent research program at Keio University where he served as a faculty member for 6-years.
 Dr. Nagao re-joined Dermatology Branch as an Earl Stadtman tenure-track investigator in July of 2014.
-In 2017 Dr. Nagao and the Dermatology Branch transferred to the National Institute of Arthritis and Musculoskeletal and Skin Diseases where he is currently an Earl Stadtman tenure-track investigator and Head of the Cutaneous Leukocyte Biology Section.
+In 2017, Dr. Nagao and the Dermatology Branch transferred to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+In 2020, he earned tenure and is currently senior investigator and head of the Cutaneous Leukocyte Biology Section.